DiSSCo/kb/.github/ISSUE_TEMPLATE/suggestions.md

 ---

 **Describe the Suggestion**
-A clear and concise description of what we should add or remove from the Knowledgebase.
+A clear and concise description of what we should add or remove from the Knowledgebase (new main Projects, new clusters etc).